kulinichdenis/register_form/README.md

 4) open in browser by address: http://localhost:8081

 Task:
- - disable previous request;
+ - add typescript;
- - add correct style;
+ - add test for component;